-3.1.3 High-quality learning environment
+3.2.3 High-quality learning environment

-The project will provide flexible learning spaces that make use of the latest technology to enhance the learning experience for the next generation of students.
-Furthermore, the contemporary and sustainable facilities provide an outstanding working environment for school staff.

-Flexible learning spaces are adaptable to accommodate small or large groups and facilitate students use of modern technology, while working independently and collaboratively.
+- The project will provide flexible learning spaces that make use of the latest technology to enhance the learning experience for the next generation of students.
+Furthermore, the contemporary and sustainable facilities provide an outstanding working environment for school staff. - Flexible learning spaces are adaptable to accommodate small or large groups and facilitate students use of modern technology, while working independently and collaboratively.

-3.1.4 Environmental benefits
+3.2.4 Environmental benefits

-The new school will be built in accordance with current sustainability principles.
-School Infrastructure NSW is committed to environmentally conscious construction and maintenance practices.
+- The school will be built in accordance with current sustainability principles.
+School Infrastructure NSW is committed to environmentally conscious construction and maintenance practices. - The new school is designed in line with Environmental Sustainable Development (ESD) principles.

-3.2 Construction phase
+3.3 Construction phase

-3.2.1 Safety
+3.3.1 Safety

 School Infrastructure NSW is committed to ensuring that work is completed safely and efficiently and with minimal impact to the local community.
-Prior to construction starting, any hazardous material is required to be removed from the site.
+Prior to construction starting, any hazardous material is required to be remediated.
 This work will be carried out in accordance with regulatory requirements including the provisions of SafeWork NSW.

-3.2.2 Traffic management
+3.3.2 Traffic management

-The construction contractor has developed a Traffic Management Plan to ensure that vehicle movements are managed with minimal disruption to the local community.
+• The construction contractor has developed a Traffic Management Plan to ensure that vehicle movements are managed with minimal disruption to the local community.
 All construction vehicles (excluding worker vehicles) are to be contained wholly within the site, except if located in an approved on-street work zone, and vehicles must enter the site before stopping.

-3.2.3 Noise, vibration and dust
+3.3.3 Noise, vibration and dust

-Any activity that could exceed approved construction noise management levels will be managed in strict accordance with the Protection of the Environment Operations Act 1997.

-Mitigation measures will be in place to manage noise and dust levels, including hoarding to minimise the effects of noise and dust and hosing down as required to ensure the safety of the school and local community.

-Construction works, including the delivery of materials to and from the site, will take place between 7:00am and 6:00pm Monday to Friday and between 8:00am and 1:00pm on Saturdays.
-No night work is scheduled for this project and no work will occur on Sundays or public holidays.

-During the COVID-19 pandemic, in line with the NSW Environmental Planning and Assessment (COVID-19 Development - Construction Work Days) Order 2020, School Infrastructure NSW construction sites can operate on weekends and public holidays if required.
+- A Construction Noise and Vibration Management Plan is being prepared prior to the commencement of any work. - Any activity that could exceed approved construction noise management levels will be managed in strict accordance with the Protection of the Environment Operations Act 1997.
+Mitigation measures will be in place to manage noise and dust levels, including hoarding to minimise the effects of noise and dust and hosing down as required to ensure the safety of the school and local community. - Construction works, including the delivery of materials to and from the site, will take place between 7:00am and 6:00pm Monday to Friday and between 8:00am to 1:00pm on Saturdays.
+No work is currently proposed for Sundays or Public Holidays. - During the COVID-19 pandemic, in line with the NSW Environmental Planning and Assessment (COVID-19 Development - Construction Work Days) Order 2020, School Infrastructure NSW construction sites can operate on weekends and public holidays if required.
 This is to allow workers to abide by social distancing rules while on construction sites by distributing building work across the week.

-These hours will continue while the EPA COVID-19 order is in place.
+These hours will continue while the EPA COVID-19 order is in place. - Provided noise levels do not exceed the existing background noise level plus 5dB, works may also be undertaken during the following hours:(a) between 6pm and 7pm, Mondays to Fridays inclusive; and (b) between 1pm and 4pm, Saturdays. - Activities may be undertaken outside of these hours if required: (a) by the Police or a public authority for the delivery of vehicles, plant or materials; or (b) in an emergency to avoid the loss of life, damage to property or to prevent environmental harm; or (c) where the works are inaudible at the nearest sensitive receivers; or (d)

+where a variation is approved in advance in writing by the Planning Secretary or his nominee if appropriate justification is provided for the works.